yilmazozkan2/sms-sender-to-team/README.md

 **npm version i'm using**
 `npm install -g npm@6`
 **Major errors encountered in the project**
-When run with normal expo, it could not recognize third party library like expo realm, so we introduced it to expo development client.
+- When run with normal expo, it could not recognize third party library like expo realm, so we introduced it to expo development client.
-`npx expo run:android -d` command solved missing realm constructor did you pod install error
+- `npx expo run:android -d` command solved missing realm constructor did you pod install error
-We also use this command while running the application
+- We also use this command while running the application
-[Error: Exception in HostFunction: Realm at path '/data/data/com.yilmazozkan2.smssendertoteam/files/default.realm' already opened with a -different schema mode.]
+- [Error: Exception in HostFunction: Realm at path '/data/data/com.yilmazozkan2.smssendertoteam/files/default.realm' already opened with a -different schema mode.]
 Realm.open was not used in the project because the error message originates from Realm.open.
-Touching TextInput opens keyboard and ImageBackground slides up.
-The problem is that Dimension was used for width and height related to ---style and the sliding problem was solved.
+- Touching TextInput opens keyboard and ImageBackground slides up.
+The problem is that Dimension was used for width and height related to style and the sliding problem was solved.